-Member of Remuneration and Nomination Committee Member of Audit and Risk Committee
+Special responsibilities Member of Remuneration and Nomination Committee Member of Audit and Risk Committee Interests in shares and options

 Sam Fink Bec, CPA.
 Director (Non Executive).
 Age 65.

 Sam has been a non-executive director for more than 4 years.
 Sam has been involved in commercial and retail property development.